ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 ## Setting Up Rclone Uploader

+* Here, we will set up the uploader.
+The rclone uploader is a script that uploads the contents of your `Local` folder and merge it to your rclone mount.
-* Here, we will setup the uploader.
-You may choose between Bash Upload script or Systemd service.
+* You may choose between **Bash Upload script** or S**ystemd service**.
-* We recommend using the *systemd uploader*
+* We recommend using the **systemd uploader**

 ### Systemd Uploader

 * Run the following commands to your terminal
-  * This will download the latest revisions of the service files from our repository repository directly to your systemd folder.
+  * This will download the latest revisions of the service files from our repository directly to your systemd folder.

 ```sh
 wget -P ~/.config/systemd/user/ https://raw.githubusercontent.com/ultraseedbox/UltraSeedbox-Scripts/master/MergerFS-Rclone/Upload%20Scripts/rclone-uploader.service
 wget -P ~/.config/systemd/user/ https://raw.githubusercontent.com/ultraseedbox/UltraSeedbox-Scripts/master/MergerFS-Rclone/Upload%20Scripts/rclone-uploader.timer
 ```

 * Do `pwd` and take note of the output.
-In this case, the output is `/home6/kbguides`
+In this case, the output is `/home6/kbguides`.

 ```sh
 kbguides@lw902:~$ pwd